FMensurado/fuga/README.md

 To build Fuga, use `tools/make`.
 For example,

     $ tools/make fuga/gc

 Will build `fuga/gc.c` and all of its dependencies.
-Like the traditional `make`, it only builds files that have changed since the last time they were built (or if the `.o`) file is missing from the `bin` folder.
+Like the traditional `kmake`, it only builds files that have changed since the last time they were built (or if the `.o`) file is missing from the `bin` folder.

 Once the project is further along `tools/make` should build the interpreter